Refined disk potentials for immersed Lagrangian surfaces: Fukaya category for strongly exact Lagrangian immersions

 \begin{ex} Start with a surface $Q$ with marked points $\{p_a,q_a\}_{a\in\{1,\ldots, m\}}$.
 Consider the self-plumbing of $T^*Q$ along the pairs of points $p_a,q_a$ using orientation-reversing linear isomorphisms $T^*_{p_a}\to T^*_{q_a}$.
-The result is an exact symplectic manifold $X$ which canonically contains an immersed Lagrangian $L$, the image of the zero~section under plumbing.
-These plumbings have been studied by Etg\"u and Lekili \cite{EL17b,EL17} who stated Corollary~\ref{cor:rep_fuk} as an expectation. \end{ex}
+The result is an exact symplectic manifold $X$ which canonically contains an immersed Lagrangian $L$, the image of the zero~section under plumbing. {These plumbings were studied earlier by Etg\"u and Lekili \cite{EL17b,EL17} who predicted results along the lines of Theorem \ref{th:general_brane}.} \end{ex}

-\begin{proof}[Proof of Theorem~\ref{th:general_brane}] To see that a brane supported on $L$ defines an object of the Fukaya category of $X$ we describe the $A_{\infty}$ operations involving $L$.
-Similarly to the smooth case, they are defined by counting perturbed holomorphic curves with boundary arcs on smooth Lagrangian submanifolds or $L^{\circ}_{\rho}$.
-The arcs with boundary condition $L^{\circ}_{\rho}$ are allowed to have any additional boundary punctures asymptotic to the degree zero Reeb chords of the Hopf links at the negative ends of $L^{\circ}_{\rho}$, see Section~\ref{sec:monotone}.
-We give a brief description of one way to set this up.